 The demonstration was called in solidarity with Palestinians in the West Bank and Jerusalem and followed a spate of attacks by Palestinians against Israelis and reprisals by Jews against Arabs.

-An Israeli military spokeswoman said around 200 Palestinians massed at the border fence in northern Gaza, throwing rocks and rolling burning tires toward troops stationed on the other side.
+An IDF spokeswoman said around 200 Palestinians massed at the border fence in northern Gaza, throwing rocks and rolling burning tires toward troops stationed on the other side.

 The soldiers "fired at the main instigators in order to halt their advance and disperse the riot," she said, adding that she knew of five Palestinians who were shot.

-Hospital officials put the death toll at three, with 14 others wounded.
+Hospital officials put the death toll at six, with at least 14 others wounded.
 Witnesses said they had been fired at by Israeli snipers in guard posts along the border fence, about 400 meters away from where the Palestinians were protesting.

 There is an Israel-imposed security zone that runs about 300 meters from the border into Gaza.
 Hamas and other Palestinian militant groups have lookout towers and guard posts in place just back from the buffer zone.

 Further south, Palestinian rioters attempted to burst through the fence at Erez Crossing.
 Soldiers fired in the air, dispersing the crowd.